dvislearning/caesar_cipher/README.md

 ### An exercise in Ruby String manipulation from [The Odin Project](http://www.theodinproject.com/ruby-programming/building-blocks).

-Caesar_cipher takes two parameters: a string named message and an integer.
+Caesar_cipher takes two parameters: a string message and an integer.

 Each letter of the message is shifted by the integer inputted, along its position in the alphabet.

-Letters shifted past "Z", were "wrapped around" back to the beginning of the alphabet.
+Letters shifted past "Z", are "wrapped around" back to the beginning of the alphabet.
 For example, "X" shifted 6 positions returns  "D".

-Caesar_cipher retains case sensitivity and ingores punctuation, whitespace, and numbers.
-An integer of any reasonable size can be inputted as a parameter.
+Caesar_cipher retains case sensitivity and ignores punctuation, whitespace, and numbers.
+An integer of any reasonable size can be entered as a parameter.

 ### Expected Outputs